Liz-Conway/Project-4-Amber/README.md

 | Social Emotional | Communication of needs<br />Expression<br />Eye Contact<br />Joint Attention<br />Confidence |

-The benefit of this page is that an Occupational Therapist or Hippotherapy Analyst can view historical information about previous treatment sessions for their clients.
+The benefit of this feature is that an Occupational Therapist or Hippotherapy Analyst can view historical information about previous treatment sessions for their clients.
 This is key information which can be used to measure improvements and make plans for further treatment sessions.

-*View Session page*
+Supporting page - *View Session page*
 ![View Session page](/home/fintan/code/projects/amber/documentation/pages/view-session.png)
 ![View Session page](/home/fintan/code/projects/amber/documentation/pages/mobile/view-session.png)